 This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
 For complete information, please see our affiliate disclaimer here.

 About Tongariro National Park

 Do you love road trips?
-Then read 3 Days Road Trip in North Island.
+Read 3 Days Road Trip in North Island.

 About Tama Lakes Walk

-- Second is through the rugged terrains of the national park with volcanic rocks and small streams of water.
+Opting for the former, we embraced the rugged terrains of the national park, navigating volcanic rocks and small streams along the way.

 - Grade: Medium.